ppy/osu-wiki/news/2021-05-13-mappers-report-april.md

 ### All Modes

-- **[Remove Song Restrictions from Qualified](https://osu.ppy.sh/community/forums/topics/1282982)**: Speed rank war!
-What is it good for?
-Exactly: Absolutely nothing.
-With this rule change we finally got rid of them.
-Now an infinite number of the same songs can be qualified at the same time.
+- **[Remove Song Restrictions from Qualified](https://osu.ppy.sh/community/forums/topics/1282982)**: The days of speed ranking wars are over - multiple versions of the same song can now be qualified at the same time.
+This rule was a holdover from a bygone time that has lost its relevance in the modern age, and we're glad to see it gone.

 ## Open Ranking Criteria Proposals